A selection of My Most Influential Books, and some that come close in teaching something of value. A broader range then those detailed below.

-Basically I read non-fiction along various, very broad, categories.
+Basically I read non-fiction along various, very broad, but oddly focused, categories.
 And a good deal of certain kinds of Science Fiction, so you probably won't find any novels other then that around here !

 The point of the following is why I think I have a pretty good 'nose' for good books.